 \section{Results}

-With graph probing, we aim to understand whether the auto-regressive token-prediction performance of LLMs is associated with their probed internal neural topologies.
-If such a relationship exists, does it generalize across different model families and scales?
-Furthermore, how and when is the dependence between these two seemingly distant aspects established?

 \textbf{LLMs.} In our experiments, we train graph probes on neural topology derived from three families of LLMs, each spanning across different sizes.
-Specifically, we evaluate GPT2~\cite{radford2019language} (GPT2, GPT2-medium, GPT2-large), Pythia~\cite{biderman2023pythia} (160M, 410M, 1.4B, 2.8B, 6.9B, 12B), and Qwen2.5~\cite{yang2024qwen2} (0.5B, 3B, 7B, 14B).
+Specifically, we evaluate GPT2~\citep{radford2019language} (GPT2, GPT2-large), Pythia~\citep{biderman2023pythia} (160M, 1.4B, 2.8B), and Qwen2.5~\citep{yang2024qwen2} (0.5B, 3B, 7B, 14B).
 Details of the experimented LLMs are provided in Appendix \ref{app::llm}.

-\textbf{Datasets.} To enable our study, we construct neural connectivity graphs using the text corpora on which LLMs were pretrained.
-Specifically, we use the Pile dataset~\cite{gao2020pile} for Pythia models, and the OpenWebText dataset~\cite{Gokaslan2019OpenWeb} for GPT2 and Qwen2.5 models.
+\textbf{Datasets.} To enable our study, we construct neural topology using the OpenWebText dataset~\citep{Gokaslan2019OpenWeb}.
 To ensure consistent temporal resolution, we control the length of neural activity time series to fall between 256 and 1024 tokens by merging consecutive sentences as needed.
 For each token sequence, we perform LLM inference to compute its perplexity and simultaneously extract hidden state time series to generate the corresponding neural topology.
 For each model, we construct a probing dataset comprising about 10,000 graph–perplexity pairs.
 Further details on dataset construction are provided in Appendix~\ref{app::dataset}.

 \textbf{Evaluation.} We split the dataset into training and test sets using an 8:2 ratio.
-Having learned graph probes on the training set, we evaluate their out-of-sample graph regression performance on the test set, which reveals the extent to which micro-level neural topology is predictive of macro-level language generation ability.
+Having learned graph probes on the training set, we evaluate their out-of-sample prediction performance on the test set, which reveals the extent to which micro-level neural topology is predictive of macro-level language generation ability.
 To quantify the effectiveness of graph probing, we report standard regression metrics on our test data, including mean squared error (MSE), mean absolute error (MAE), coefficient of determination ($R^2$), Pearson correlation ($\rho_p$), and Spearman rank correlation ($\rho_s$).
 We compare with activation based baselines using both linear and MLP probes~\citep{alain2017understanding,belinkov2022probing,gurnee2024language,tuckute2024driving}.